Design Homes, Inc.

 Before Design Homes can deliver a home, we have to know if we can deliver it.
 On the day that you place your home order you will be given a check-off sheet that lists all of the things you need to do to get the site ready for us.
 You will also get a "delivery directions" sheet to fill out and return to us.
 When you get your first prints a week or so later, another sheet that deals with how much space we need at the site will be attached.
 These three forms will give you a very good idea of what we are looking for at a properly prepared site.

 Once the home is built, inspected by our inspectors (to make sure you get what you signed for), and the 3rd-party inspector required by your state (to make sure the house is built to code--no shortcuts), the home is parked in a staging area (big field) until we get a phone call from you--telling us that the site is ready.
 We will furnish you with a check-off sheet so that you can properly prepare the site.
 Although it varies considerably, this is how the delivery, set, finish, and service usually goes: 1) We deliver the home one day--and our delivery trucks simply "unhook" and leave.
 2) The "set crew" usually arrives a day or two later (weather permitting) to lift the home onto the foundation and close it in enough that it is protected from the weather.
-3) The "finish crew" usually arrives a few days later to connect the home together, install the furnace in the basement (within 350 miles of the factory), put siding on the ends, install doors and trim at the marriage wall, and do the on-site wiring (if allowed by local codes).
+3) The "finish crew" usually arrives a few days later to connect the home together, install the furnace in the basement (where appropriate), put siding on the ends, install doors and trim at the marriage wall, and do the on-site wiring (if allowed by local codes).
 The home is now ready for you to do your "hookups" (power company, fuel lines, and basement plumbing) and move in.
 Keep in mind, though--there are always variables that can affect when the delivery, set-up, and finish happens.
 We cannot give, or guarantee, a firm date for these things due to unforseen variables such as breakdowns, weather, scheduling difficulties, illnesses, etc.

 Permits, Foundations, and Plumbing